 Leapsome offers you various views and filter possibilities to make the most of your survey results.
 You can find out more about filter options and views here.

-Just a note that Analytics (except for the 'Participation Rate'), are based on the 'snapshot' taken when the response was given.
-Therefore any changes made in a user's profile settings during the course of the survey round will not presently be indicated in the analytics.
-Our product team are currently working on a feature to allow for survey data filtering based on the latest data of users.
-This is currently the case with the 'Participation Rate' which reflects updated user profile settings in real time.
+Just a note that Analytics is based on the 'snapshot' taken when the response was given.
+Therefore any changes made in a user's profile settings during the survey round will not presently be indicated in the analytics.
+If you forgot to update your user's demographic data before running the survey our Customer Support Team can refresh demographic data to its current state after you have updated all data under User & Teams.

 Insights in the list view